evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 }
 ```

 Run the test and watch it pass.
-Excellent.
+Excellent!